|

 Grain Market Highlights

-• To see the updated South American precipitation forecasts, scroll down to the other Charts/Weather section.
+• To see the updated GRACE-Based shallow groundwater drought indictor for the U.S. as well as the 30-day percent of normal rainfall for South America, scroll down to the other charts/weather section.

 Note – For the best viewing experience, some Grain Market Insider content is best viewed with your phone held horizontally.